zephex

 Connection failed

-Make sure the server block uses `command`, `args`, and `env` exactly as shown above instead of the older HTTP fields.
+Make sure the server block uses `type`, `url`, and `headers` exactly as shown above.

 JSON syntax error